Samsung Galaxy A7 (2018): Design

 Galaxy A7 (2018) features a Gorilla Glass front panel with a reflective glass back panel, the side frame is made of plastic.
-It is available in black, blue, gold and pink with some models supporting dual-sim.
+It is available in black, blue, gold, and pink with some models supporting dual sim.

 Hardware

 The A7 (2018) features a 6-inch Full HD+ (1080x2220 pixels) Super AMOLED display with 18.5:9 aspect ratio.
 The display features curved edges similar to the S9's infinity display, but with larger bezels and without curved sides.

-The smartphone features an upgraded Exynos 7885 SoC with an octa-core processor consisting of 2 performance ARM Cortex-A73 and 6 efficient ARM Cortex-A53 cores and Mali-G71 MP2 GPU backed by 4 GB RAM and 64 GB/128 GB of internal storage that is expandable up to 512 GB via a dedicated microSD card slot.
+The smartphone features an upgraded Exynos 7885 SoC with an octa-core processor consisting of 2 performance ARM Cortex-A73 and 6 efficient ARM Cortex-A53 cores and Mali-G71 MP2 GPU backed by 4GB RAM and 64 GB/128 GB of internal storage that is expandable up to 512 GB via a dedicated microSD card slot.
 The device retains a non-removable battery like its predecessor, but at a lower rating of 3300mAh, and eliminates Fast-Charging capability.
 It features a typical microUSB connector, rather than its predecessor's newer USB-C connector.
-Unlike its predecessor, it does away with IP68 water and dust resistance.
+Unlike its predecessor, it goes away with IP68 water and dust resistance.

 The triple camera setup features a primary 24 MP sensor with f/1.7 aperture for normal photography, an ultra-wide 8 MP sensor with f/2.4 aperture and 120 degrees viewing angle, and a 5 MP depth sensor for effects such as Bokeh.
 The rear cameras feature an intelligent Scene Optimizer that include 19 different lighting modes for different scenes.
 The front camera is a 24MP sensor, complete with its own dedicated flash.
 The A7 (2018) rear camera features a Sony IMX576 camera sensor, identical to the A9(2018).
 The fingerprint sensor has been shifted from the back and integrated into the side-mounted power button, a first for a Samsung smartphone.